-The Foundation continues to grow its wide range of public benefit activities while increasing positive social and environmental impact through sharing information and inspiring behaviour change.
+The Foundation continues to expand its wide range of public benefit activities, while increasing positive social and environmental impact through sharing information and inspiring behaviour change.
 Our programmes relate to all the Sustainable Development Goals, with full alignment to SDG’s.

 We continue to nurture and inspire the next generation of decisions makers and influencers, whether they are marine scientists, educators, innovators or in professional trade, they have the potential to be conservation champions to ensure the future well-being of our oceans.
 Through our education and awareness efforts we want to empower communities to become agents of change for protecting our oceans.

 Download the above report here: 2020 Report Aquarium Foundation (1).